hanhy06/embellish_chat/docs/README.md

 }
 ```

-* **pattern** The pattern must contain one capturing group, which represents the mention target.
+* **pattern** The pattern must contain one capturing group, which represents the mention option.
 For example, this could be a team name or a LuckPerms group name.
 * **mentions** The mentions field is a list of mention actions.
 Each action specifies a mentionType and an optional preset.
 * **styles** The styles field works the same way as in the styling rules section.